Skin cancer is when cancer cells grow in the skin.

 The two most common kinds of skin cancer are: Basal cell carcinoma

-—This is the most common type of skin cancer.
-Basal cell carcinoma develops in the outermost layer of skin.
-This cancer usually grows slowly and does not spread to other tissues in the body.
+—Basal cell carcinoma is the most common form of skin cancer.
+This cancer usually grows slowly and rarely spreads to other tissues in the body.

 Basal Cell Carcinoma